httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. Let output be an empty string.
 2. For each member-name with a value of (member-value, parameters) in input_dictionary:
-   1. Append the result of applying Serializing a Key ({{ser-key}}) with member's member-name to output.
+   1. Append the result of running Serializing a Key ({{ser-key}}) with member's member-name to output.
    2. Append "=" to output.
-   3. If member-value is an array, append the result of applying Serialising an Inner List ({{ser-innerlist}}) with (member-value, parameters) to output.
+   3. If member-value is an array, append the result of running Serialising an Inner List ({{ser-innerlist}}) with (member-value, parameters) to output.
-   4. Otherwise, append the result of applying Serializing an Item ({{ser-item}}) with (member-value, parameters) to output.
+   4. Otherwise, append the result of running Serializing an Item ({{ser-item}}) with (member-value, parameters) to output.
    5. If more members remain in input_dictionary:
       1. Append a COMMA to output.
       2. Append a single WS to output.